top of page

 LOGLINE

-As the storm traps Mayoonderie, a baby is born in the servo while the town improvises care, power and authority, forcing everyone to confront who really holds things together when systems fail.
+As the storm traps Mayoonderie, a baby is about to be born in the servo while the town improvises care, power and authority, forcing everyone to work together and figure out what it is that really makes a community.

 SYNOPSIS

-A storm rolls into Mayoonderie as multiple crises converge.
+A storm rolls into Mayoonderie as multiple crises converge at the local servo.

 Yonni is struggling to breathe.
-Karen stays with her, calls emergency who redirect her call to the ambo in the area.
-Baz, redirected from the servo.
+Karen stays with her, calls emergency who redirect her call to Ambo Baz, redirected from the servo.
 The call cuts out mid-sentence as thunder cracks.

 At the servo, Cherry goes into labour in the ice-cream van.
 With the ambulance delayed, the town responds the only way it knows how.
 The servo office is stripped and rebuilt.
 Towels are heated in pie ovens.
 Sunshades become privacy screens.
 Old promo banners are gaffer-taped into place.
 Music blares as Dayne, Doug, Macca, Sharday, Yolanda and Nay turn a cluttered servo office into a chaotic birthing suite.